-- 3.1 It is the Competitors' obligation to ensure that all persons referenced by this entry observe all the requirements of the Regulations.
+- 3.1 It is the Competitors' obligation to ensure that all persons referenced by their entry observe all the requirements of the Regulations.
 If a Competitor is unable to be present in person at the Event, he must nominate his representative in writing.
 Throughout the entire duration of the Event, a person having charge of an entered car during any part of an Event is responsible jointly and severally with the competitor for ensuring that the requirements are observed. - 3.2 Competitors must ensure that their car(s) comply with the conditions of eligibility and safety throughout the Event. - 3.3 The presentation of a car for scrutiny will be deemed an implicit statement of conformity. - 3.4 All persons concerned in any way with an entered car or present in any other capacity whatsoever in the paddock, pits, pit lane, or track must wear an appropriate pass at all times. - 3.5 During any Event competitors (and/or anybody associated with an entry of a car), are not permitted to produce or order to produce for publication any moving pictures of competition cars on the track except as provided by the standard in car video system.
 Any exception to this must be approved in writing by SCCA Pro Racing.
-Failure to comply with the above will be reported to the stewards of the meeting and may result in a fine or the exclusion of the relevant competitor from the Event.
+Failure to comply with the above will be reported to the stewards of the meeting and may result in a fine or the exclusion of the relevant competitor from the Event. - 3.6 The Entrant and all those affiliated with the team and drivers agree to permit SCCA Pro Racing and its assigns (including, but not limited to, subsidiaries, series sponsors, promoters/organizers of the Event), free of any charges, duties or fees, to use, license, reproduce, have reproduced, show, have shown, without limitation in space or time, all drawings, soundtracks, photographs, trademarks, films/video pictures concerning competitors, their drivers, teams or cars involved in the event(s) on any medium whatsoever for any documents, reports, coverage, broadcast, program, publication, video game or model production, software, etc. whether past, present or future.
+The Entrant and those affiliated with the team further acknowledge and agree that SCCA Pro Racing may freely assign or License its rights to a third party.